About The New York Chapter of The National Academy of Television Arts & Sciences

 Policy for the New York Chapter is set by a Board of Governors comprising television professionals representing Broadcast Journalism, Creative Crafts, Design, Direction, Executives, Music, Performance, Production, Sales/Marketing, Writing and Advanced Media.

-The Officers of the New York Chapter are: Denise Rover, President; Jim Turner, 1st Vice President; Chris Pizzurro, 2nd Vice President; Janine Rose, Secretary; Robert Isaacson, Treasurer.
+The Officers of the New York Chapter are: Denise Rover, President; Jim Turner, 1st Vice President; Amy Waldman, 2nd Vice President; Janine Rose, Secretary; Robert Isaacson, Treasurer.

-The New York Chapter holds four seats on the National Board of Trustees.
-They are Sandy Kenyon, Peter J. Levy, Denise Rover, and Robert Isaacson.
-Jim Turner serves as Alternate Trustee.
+The New York Chapter holds three seats on the National Board of Trustees.
+They are Robert Isaacson, Jim Turner, and Marvin Scott.
+Audrey Arbeeny serves as Alternate Trustee.